Item number: 57544

 Nungurner post 2004 by Hendrik Forster

-The cylindrical glass insert enclosed by a sterling silver mounts and standing on a smooth ring.
+The cylindrical glass insert enclosed by sterling silver mounts and standing on a smooth ring.
 The upper side shaped as an inverted funnel which merges into the narrow neck to which the handle is attached to the back as well as the triangular spout to the front and closed by the conical lid to the top.
 The removable base fixed by hinged struts which enclose the glass insert that can be detached for cleaning.
-The set also comes with another replacement glass.
+The set also comes with a separate replacement glass.

 Exceptional modern set for vinegar and oil in sterling silver, executed by one of Australia’s most important silversmiths of the 21st century.

 22.3 cm / ” tall; 372.4 g / 13.13 oz and 373.1 g / 13.16 oz

 Hendrik Forster, born in Munich in 1947, moved to Australia in 1973 after gaining his master silversmithing qualification, settling in Nungurner in the state of Victoria.
 Hendrik Forster has not only been an important silversmith but has also had a great influence on the young generation of silversmiths in Australia through his teaching.